Leandro Riedi

 Leandro Riedi (born 27 January 2002) is a Swiss professional tennis player.
-He has a career-high ATP singles ranking of world No. 117, achieved on 5 August 2024 and a doubles ranking of No. 211, achieved on 6 February 2023.
-He is currently the No. 2 singles player from Switzerland.
+He has a career-high ATP singles ranking of No. 116 achieved on 15 June 2026 and a doubles ranking of No. 211 achieved on 6 February 2023.
+He is currently the No. 3 ATP player from Switzerland.

-Career

-2020: Juniors

-As a junior, Riedi reached as high as world No. 6 in the combined singles and doubles ITF Junior Circuit rankings, which he attained on 12 October 2020.
+Riedi represents Switzerland at the Davis Cup.

+Junior career

-With Romanian partner Nicholas David Ionel, he captured the 2020 Australian Open – Boys' doubles title by defeating Mikołaj Lorens and Kārlis Ozoliņš 6–7^{(8–10)}, 7–5, [10–4] in the final.
-He also reached the boys' singles final at the 2020 French Open, losing to compatriot Dominic Stricker 2–6, 4–6.
+Riedi had good results on the ITF junior circuit, maintaining a 93–30 singles win-loss record.
+With Romanian Nicholas David Ionel, he won the boys' doubles title at the 2020 Australian Open.
+The pair defeated sixth seeds Mikołaj Lorens and Kārlis Ozoliņš in the final.
+Later that season, he was a runner-up in the boys' singles category at the 2020 French Open, losing to compatriot Dominic Stricker in straight sets.

+He reached an ITF junior combined ranking of world No. 6 on 12 October 2020.

+Professional career

 2021: ATP debut

 Riedi reached five finals on the ITF Men's World Tennis Tour, winning three and losing two.
 In May, he won the first doubles title of his career, with Dominic Stricker, when they won the M15 Majadahonda tournament on clay courts in Spain.
 In October, he won his first singles title at the M15 Selva Gardena tournament on hard courts in Italy.

 Riedi made his ATP debut at the 2021 Swiss Open Gstaad, receiving a wildcard in both the singles draw and the doubles draw with Jakub Paul.
 He lost the singles in the first round against Federico Delbonis in straight sets.